 Doctoral Exams

-The foreign language examination in doctoral studies evaluates students’ language competences at the B2/C1 level, with an emphasis on professional and academic language skills.
-While the exam itself is oral, students must submit written materials in advance.
+The foreign language examination in doctoral studies comprehensively assesses students’ language competencies at the B2/C1 level, with a focus on professional and academic language skills.
+The exam is oral; however, written materials must be submitted in advance.

-The number of attestations, their schedule, and the requirements for language selection are specified in the individual study plan.
+The number of assessments, their schedule, and language selection requirements are specified in the individual study plan.

 Exam Format for Doctoral Studies